Skip to main content

 About Me

-I have been at Westminster since 2013, first as an Adjunct Professor in the School of Business and, starting in August of 2015, as a Lecturer of Accounting and Economics.
-I teach or have taught the following courses at Westminster College: Principles of Accounting I & II, Intermediate Accounting II, Accounting Information Systems, Forensic Accounting, Governmental Accounting, Not-for-Profit Accounting, Principles of Macroeconomics, Principles of Microeconomics and Economic Reasoning.
+I have been at Westminster since 2013, first as an Adjunct Professor in the School of Business and, starting in August of 2015, as a full-time faculty member teaching Accounting and Economics.
+I teach or have taught the following courses at Westminster College: Principles of Accounting I & II, Intermediate Accounting I & II, Accounting Information Systems, Forensic Accounting, Governmental Accounting, Not-for-Profit Accounting, Financial Statement Analysis, Environmental Economics, Principles of Macroeconomics, Principles of Microeconomics and Economic Reasoning.

 Having graduated from Westminster College in 1995, I am a firm believer in the value of a business education, based in the liberal arts.
 This education has served me well throughout my adult life.
 After graduation, I began my career in public accounting at a mid-sized CPA firm in Pittsburgh.
 However, I developed an interest in teaching while at Westminster and soon transitioned to teaching social studies, accounting and business courses at the high school level.
 While teaching high school, I maintained my career in public accounting on a part-time basis.
 I soon realized that being able to teach what I was practicing in the accounting profession was extremely satisfying to me and provided academic value to my students.
 My career eventually came full circle in 2013, when I happily took advantage of the opportunity to teach at my alma mater.

-I reside in Pittsburgh, Pennsylvania with my wife, two daughters and two crazy Labrador Retrievers.
-In addition to teaching, I provide accounting and tax consulting services to businesses, not-for-profit organizations and individuals.
+I reside in Pittsburgh, Pennsylvania with my wife, two daughters and two lazy Labrador Retrievers.

 Academic Background: